LERCAutomation/DataExtractor-ArcPro-UserGuide/preface/preface.rst

 Users
 -----

-This user guide assumes that users of the DataExtractor tool have:
+This user guide assumes that users of the ArcGIS Pro version of theDataExtractor tool have:

 * General IT experience including the use of Microsoft Windows.
-* Experience in the use of a relevant GIS application supported by the tool (currently MapInfo and ArcGIS), including selecting and querying features and attributes.
+* Experience in the use of the GIS application ArcGIS Pro supported by this version of the tool.
 * An understanding of the datasets that are used by the DataExtractor tool.